Sooo, I quit my job last Friday.

 Just like with so many things in life, sometimes the hardest part is getting started.

-For me, this has meant spending a lot (and I mean A LOT!) of time pinpointing what makes me happy.
+For me, this has meant spending a lot of time pinpointing what makes me happy.
 What do I enjoy doing?
 If I could have my dream job handed to me on a silver platter, what would that job even be?

 So, what did I do?